Photo by Don Bartletti

 store has arts and crafts from all across

-Mexico, while the restaurant is known for its
+Mexico, and is known for its

-dishes made from queso menonita produced in the
+dishes made from queso menonita

 state of Chihuahua.